Busman's Holiday (1936 film)

-Busman's Holiday is a 1936 British comedy film directed by Maclean Rogers and starring Wally Patch, Gus McNaughton and Muriel George.
+Busman's Holiday (also known as Bow Bells) is a 1936 British comedy film directed by Maclean Rogers and starring Wally Patch, Gus McNaughton and Muriel George.
 A bus conductor and his driver manage to round up a gang of criminals.
 It was made at Nettlefold Studios as a quota quickie for distribution by RKO Pictures.

-It is also known by the alternative title Bow Bells.
+Preservation status

+The British Film Institute National Archive holds a collection of ephemera and stills but no film or video materials.

+Plot

+Bus driver Alf and conductor Pinky are suspended for their lack of punctuality, and they subsequently find work as house decorators.
+They inadvertently work on the wrong house, and get involved with burglars who hide their stolen goods in their pockets.
+They get arrested, but eventually return to the garage none the worse for wear.